 State Course Codes reported within CEDARS were developed using the National Center for Educational Statistics (NCES) course codes.
 Special programs, (e.g., special education, bilingual, gifted) do not have specific course codes designated for these programs or students.
 State Course Codes are provided for both high school rigor and non-high school rigor courses.
-Reporting State Course Codes is required for all courses of high school rigor is required reported to CEDARS.
+Reporting State Course Codes is required for all courses reported to CEDARS.
 Local education agencies (LEAs) determine the state course code most appropriate for each class offered.
 Each section within the State Course Codes has a 'generic' or 'other' code that may be used if the other course codes do not apply.
-OSPI highly suggests using specific State Course Codes whenever possible, rather than these generic state course codes.
-Reporting State Course Codes for all courses that are not of high school rigor is required in Course Catalog for grades 6-8 core content area courses when in a middle school beginning in the 2015-16 school year.
-Reporting all other non-high school rigor courses is optional, but encouraged.